Can I Hire an Immigration Lawyer Who Is Not in My State Bar?

 • The attorney must be a member of SOME state bar association.
 Do not make the mistake that some do of believing that bar membership is not necessary for an immigration attorney.
 To represent you in immigration matters, the attorney must be a member of the bar of a U.S. state or possession, territory, commonwealth, or the District of Columbia).
 It just doesn't matter which state.

-• The attorney must be in good standing with his or her state bar association; that is, not the subject of any disciplinary actions, and not under any court order restricting his or her practice of law.
+• The attorney must be in good standing with their state bar association; that is, not the subject of any disciplinary actions, and not under any court order restricting their practice of law.

-And of course, for convenience sake, you probably want to hire an attorney who is practicing in the area where you will be attending your immigration interviews or hearings, so that you can have your attorney present without paying for plane tickets!
+And again, for convenience sake, you probably want to hire an attorney who is practicing in the area where you will be attending your immigration interviews or hearings, so that you can have your attorney present without paying for plane tickets!

 NEED IMMIGRATION HELP ?